 11. Rescue Dawn (2006)

 A true story based on Vietnam war, Dieter Dengler is injured and captured by enemy soldiers in Laos.
-Now based in a POW (Prisoner of War) camp, Dengler and his mates go through hunger, torture and sickness while they await their chance to be rescued or escape.
+Now based in a POW (Prisoner of War) camp, Dengler and his mates go through hunger, torture, and sickness while they await their chance to be rescued or escape.

 12. Pursuit of Happyness (2006)

 One of the most emotional films of all times, Chris Gardner, recently divorced and a single father without a job has to take care of his kid.
 Thrown out of their apartment, now they have nowhere to go and seek residence in shelters where you have to get in line to get bread and bed.
-Even after landing an internship in a prestigious brokerage firm, they hardly have enough money.
+Even after landing an internship at a prestigious brokerage firm, they hardly have enough money.
 But Chris never bows to despair and keeps on working hard for his son to create a better life.
 Grab some tissues when you sit down to watch this one!

 13. Glory Road (2006)